chadrc/simple-expression-language/Readme.md

 init_array(10) -> map(#plus_rand)
 init_array(5) -> map(#plus_rand) -> filter(#is_even)

-`may also be called directly the same way as functions`
+// may also be called directly the same way as functions
 #plus_rand 5
 #plus_rand(5)
 5 -> #plus_rand